ecmwf/metview-docs/docs/confluence/odb_tutorial.rst

 * Open the subfolder called 'System' and then subfolder 'Defaults'.

-* Do one of the following: edit the `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ icon in the 'Defaults' folder to specify your new settings or else delete it and copy your 'symbol' icon into this folder then rename it 'Symbol Plotting'
+* Do one of the following: edit the :ref:`Symbol Plotting <msymb_icon>` icon in the 'Defaults' folder to specify your new settings or else delete it and copy your 'symbol' icon into this folder then rename it 'Symbol Plotting'

 For information: To delete an icon, right-click, **delete**; to move an icon between folders, drag it with the left mouse button; to copy an icon between folders, drag it with the middle mouse button.